lexthatdev/pyrhythm/README.md

 # 🎵 pyrhythm

-a rhythm game made entirely with python 🐍
+a rhythm game inspired by **friday night funkin'**, made entirely with python 🐍
 hit notes, vibe to music videos, and play with custom charts and songs 🎶

 ---